Sanghiji: Architecture

 The Jaina temple follows Nagara architecture.
 The temple features a highly decorated arched entrance.
 The temple has a double storey gateway with first storey sumounted by an Nagara style arched Shikhara.

 The temple features a sky-high shikharas and the inner sanctum is a stone shrine with eight sky-high shikharas (pinnacles).
 Sanghiji temple is considered a great specimen of Hindu and Jain architecture.
 The larger shrine was built using marble and sandstone in the 10th century and the smaller shrine is rich with ornate carvings of the temple; using the white marble is comparable to that of Dilwara Temples in Mount Abu.

 The decorative features such as flying arches, bracket figures, carved pillars, and lotus ceilings are a feature of Māru-Gurjara architecture.

 Idols

 The inner temple has three pinnacles; in the centre is an idol of Parshwanath with seven serpent hoods.
 All around it is carvings of lotuses, creepers and elephants pouring water from pitchers held in their trunks.
 The main idol is that of Adinath, installed in the shrine behind this.

 In 1999, Muni Sudhasagar visited the temple and brought thirty-nine valuable Jain idols.
-He claimed that he brought the idols from the fourth underground floor and encountered many yakshas (in the form of snakes) protecting the treasure.
+The idols were brought from the fourth underground floor and many yakshas (in the form of snakes) were encountered, protecting the treasure.